 |or CHEM 895||Research Project|

 |Oral Defense of Culminating Experience|

 Related Study (9 – 12 units)

-Graduate courses in biochemistry, chemistry, physics, mathematics or biology on advisement of graduate major advisor.
-Upper division courses may be used with permission of graduate major advisor.
+Graduate courses in biochemistry, chemistry, physics, mathematics, or biology on advisement of graduate major advisor.
+Upper-division courses may be used with permission of a graduate major advisor.